 For more discussion on siding materials (including asbestos shingles), please see the Outtake below.

 Efficiency in Remodeling (and there is always a wish list)

 In many ways, AJ and Kenneth are your prototypical bungalow owners.
 I would hope they would give me that.
 I am grateful, too, to have had the opportunity to use their home as a bullet point in the bungalow’s story in North East Baltimore.

-For AJ and Kenneth, the bungalow’s significance is not lost.
-They know what they have – a classic American home set in a one of Baltimore’s more active areas of reclamation.
+For AJ and Kenneth, they understand the bungalow’s significance.
+They know what they have.
+A classic American home set in a one of Baltimore‘s more active areas of reclamation.
 While the traditional bungalow itself was designed with efficiency in mind, it, like all homes built in its day, has gone through changes not limited to its physical appearance.

 – Energy Efficiency can be Allusive